Paris, Maine, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Check that you get the necessary type.
-Many adapters on sale are simply plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Check that you get the necessary kind.
+The majority of adapters currently being sold are simply plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most locations.

 Luggage scale to avoid fees